 1.6 Are there any particular rules about funding litigation in your jurisdiction?
 Are contingency fee/conditional fee arrangements permissible?
-What are the rules pertaining to security for costs?

 The Spanish Legal System is based on client/lawyer autonomy to agree, arrange and stipulate their fees.
 This matter is regulated by the General Rules of the Bar Association and the Code of Conduct of the Bar Association "Real Decreto 658/2001 de 22 de junio de 2001".